 If you’ve really got a tight budget, but you still like the SG, I suggest going for the Epiphone SG Special VE.
 They are often under $200 in stores, and even as low as under $100 on the used market.
 Check out our full Epiphone SG Special review.

 One guitar I want to zoom in on in particular is the Epiphone G-400.
-Listeners of Black Sabbath might recognise this guitar, as it’s a copy of the Gibson SG that Iommi uses.
-It’s got the classic black on black look with the block inlays and recognisable horns.
+Listeners of Black Sabbath might recognize this guitar, as it’s a copy of the Gibson SG that Iommi uses.
+It’s got the classic black-on-black look with the block inlays and recognizable horns.
 It’s basically the same guitar even.
-It’s a very popular (and affordable) guitar, so this might be the way to go if you want to play doom metal on a budget.
-The Epiphone Tony Iommi signature might be an even better alternative if you want to get really obvious that you’re into Sabbath.
+This is a very popular (and affordable) guitar, so this might be the way to go if you want to play doom metal on a budget.
+The Epiphone Tony Iommi signature might be an even better alternative if you want to make it really obvious that you’re into Sabbath.

 ESP Viper